 Complete the following steps to create a new draft version of a document:

-- Select Create Draft from the Actions menu.
+- Navigate to and open the document, and select Create Draft from the All Actions menu.

 - Upload the new version’s source file, or copy and reuse the current source file.

-- Enter a description of the new version.
+- Optionally, enter a description of the new version.
 Other users can view this description in the document’s version history.

 Making a Copy of a Document

 You can reuse documents in SiteVault by using the Make a Copy action.
+This can be useful if you need to make a copy of an approved template to check out and complete and reupload to SiteVault.
 Complete the following steps to copy a document:

 - Optionally, update the document fields in the General section as needed.